UCL/STIR-exercises/README.txt

 information.

 This repository contains exercises in Python to get you going with STIR.
-You can only use the exercises when you compiled STIR with its Python interface (via SWIG) enabled.

-Please check the exercises-document.docx for instructions.
+Please check INSTALL.txt and exercises-document.docx for instructions.

 Authors:
 Kris Thielemans